-Introduction to Time Series Using Stata, by Sean Becketti, provides a practical guide to working with time-series data using Stata and will appeal to a broad range of users.
-The many examples, concise explanations that focus on intuition, and useful tips based on the author’s decades of experience using time-series methods make the book insightful not just for academic users but also for practitioners in industry and government.
+Introduction to Time Series Using Stata, Revised Edition, by Sean Becketti, is a practical guide to working with time-series data using Stata.
+In this book, Becketti introduces time-series techniques—from simple to complex—and explains how to implement them using Stata.
+The many worked examples, concise explanations that focus on intuition, and useful tips based on the author’s experience make the book insightful for students, academic researchers, and practitioners in industry and government.

-Chapter 1 provides a mild yet fast-paced introduction to Stata, highlighting all the features a user needs to know to get started using Stata for time-series analysis.
-Chapter 2 is a quick refresher on regression and hypothesis testing, and it defines key concepts such as white noise, autocorrelation, and lag operators.
+For those new to Stata, the book begins with a mild yet fast-paced introduction to Stata, highlighting all the features you need to know to get started using Stata for time-series analysis.
+Before diving into analysis of time series, Becketti includes a quick refresher on statistical foundations such as regression and hypothesis testing.

-Chapter 3 begins the discussion of time series, using moving-average and Holt–Winters techniques to smooth and forecast the data.
-Becketti also introduces the concepts of trends, cyclicality, and seasonality and shows how they can be extracted from a series.
-Chapter 4 focuses on using these methods for forecasting and illustrates how the assumptions regarding trends and cycles underlying the various moving-average and Holt–Winters techniques affect the forecasts produced.
-Although these techniques are sometimes neglected in other time-series books, they are easy to implement, can be applied to many series quickly, often produce forecasts just as good as more complicated techniques, and as Becketti emphasizes, have the distinct advantage of being easily explained to colleagues and policy makers without backgrounds in statistics.
+The discussion of time-series analysis begins with techniques for smoothing time series.
+As the moving-average and Holt–Winters techniques are introduced, Becketti explains the concepts of trends, cyclicality, and seasonality and shows how they can be extracted from a series.
+The book then illustrates how to use these methods for forecasting.
+Although these techniques are sometimes neglected in other time-series books, they are easy to implement, can be applied quickly, often produce forecasts just as good as more complicated techniques, and, as Becketti emphasizes, have the distinct advantage of being easily explained to colleagues and policy makers without backgrounds in statistics.

-Chapters 5 through 8 encompass single-equation time-series models.
-Chapter 5 focuses on regression analysis in the presence of autocorrelated disturbances and details various approaches that can be used when all the regressors are strictly exogenous but the errors are autocorrelated, when the set of regressors includes a lagged dependent variable and independent errors, and when the set of regressors includes a lagged dependent variable and autocorrelated errors.
-Chapter 6 describes the ARIMA model and Box–Jenkins methodology, and chapter 7 applies those techniques to develop an ARIMA-based model of U.S. GDP.
-Chapter 7 in particular will appeal to practitioners because it goes step by step through a real-world example: here is my series, now how do I fit an ARIMA model to it?
-Chapter 8 is a self-contained summary of ARCH/GARCH modeling.
+Next, the book focuses on single-equation time-series models.
+Becketti discusses regression analysis in the presence of autocorrelated disturbances as well as the ARIMA model and Box–Jenkins methodology.
+An entire chapter is devoted to applying these techniques to develop an ARIMA-based model of U.S. GDP; this will appeal to practitioners, in particular, because it goes step by step through a real-world example: here is my series, now how do I fit an ARIMA model to it?
+The discussion of single-equation models concludes with a self-contained summary of ARCH/GARCH modeling.

-In the final portion of the book, Becketti discusses multiple-equation models, particularly VARs and VECs.
-Chapter 9 focuses on VAR models and illustrates all key concepts, including model specification, Granger causality, impulse-response analyses, and forecasting, using a simple model of the U.S. economy; structural VAR models are illustrated by imposing a Taylor rule on interest rates.
-Chapter 10 presents nonstationary time-series analysis.
-After describing nonstationarity and unit-root tests, Becketti masterfully navigates the reader through the often-confusing task of specifying a VEC model, using an example based on construction wages in Washington, DC, and surrounding states.
-Chapter 11 concludes.
+In the final portion of the book, Becketti discusses multiple-equation models.
+He introduces VAR models and uses a simple model of the U.S. economy to illustrate all key concepts, including model specification, Granger causality, impulse–response analyses, and forecasting.
+Attention then turns to nonstationary time-series.
+Becketti masterfully navigates the reader through the often-confusing task of specifying a VEC model, using an example based on construction wages in Washington, DC, and surrounding states.

-Introduction to Time Series Using Stata, by Sean Becketti, is a first-rate, example-based guide to time-series analysis and forecasting using Stata.
-It can serve as both a reference for practitioners and a supplemental textbook for students in applied statistics courses.
+Introduction to Time Series Using Stata, Revised Edition, by Sean Becketti, is a first-rate, example-based guide to time-series analysis and forecasting using Stata.
+Researchers and students learning to analyze time-series data and those wanting to implement time-series methods in Stata will want a copy of this book at hand.

 List of tables